Twin Paradox in Relativity

 The eminent physicist John A. Wheeler, writes in Spacetime Physics that relativity of simultaneity is "strange" and "difficult to understand".
 Yet, Einstein's definition of simultaneity can be easily diagrammed against the rest frame of the universe.

-In Relativity Trail, the mutually measured effects of Einstein's special theory of relativity are explained with simple diagrams and arithmetic arising from an absolute frame of reference - a system at rest with the totality of the universe.
+In Relativity Trail, the mutually measured effects of Einstein's special theory of relativity are explained with simple diagrams and arithmetic arising from an absolute frame of reference - a system at rest with respect to the totality of the universe.

 Einstein's entire treatment of special relativity - most notably his clock synchronization method - can easily be diagrammed against that stationary frame of reference from the God's eye view.
 And as noted, such frame of reference cannot be experimentally detected by entities in the universe.